A Family Foundation for Your Education

 After the Cultural Revolution, she was at that time among the few Chinese students who could go on to higher education and 1987 graduated 武汉 Wǔhàn University as an English literature major.
 She became an English professor, teaching students and continuing to learn.
 Years later, her bilingual skills provided a new direction for her education.
 In 1993, she immigrated to the U.S. on a scholarship for a master’s in international affairs.

 Our parents met as graduate students at Ohio University.
 By 2001, Mom was an American citizen.
 Raising us five children, she strove to impart her commitment to education.
 She knew personally the opportunities that education could afford us, especially language education.
 When my siblings and I were young growing up in southern Indiana, she and our father would for several semesters take us to visit Indiana University Bloomington, where they supported exchange students from Asia, often from Chinese-speaking areas

 Although Mom passed away in 2017, she passed on her commitment to education.
 The rest of us graduated from Valley High School (2017), Las Vegas Academy of the Arts (2018) and A-TECH (2020).
-Since our mother’s passing, many of us have gotten to experience with scholarships life abroad, in such places as China, 臺灣 Táiwān, Panamá, Mongolia, Hong Kong, Thailand, South Korea, Singapore and Canada.
+Since our mother’s passing, many of us have gotten to experience with scholarships life abroad, in such places as China, 臺灣 Táiwān, Panamá, Mongolia, Hong Kong, Thailand, South Korea, Singapore, Canada, Germany, Austria and Czechia.